 Effective Date: May 9, 2021

-“Personal information” is information that identifies you as an individual or relates to an identifiable individual.
+“Personal information” is information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with you or an identifiable individual.
 Examples of personal information include your name, your postal address and your telephone number.

 HOW DOES BIGFOOT COLLECT PERSONAL INFORMATION?

 Bigfoot collects information in a few different ways: